SpotlightKid/drone-matrixchat-notify/README.md

     substtution is considered to be in Markdown format and will be rendered to HTML and sent as a formatted message with `org.matrix.custom.html` format.

+    Using this feature requires the `markdown` and `bleach` Python modules to be available (the plugin's docker image has them installed).

 * `markdown_extensions` *(default:* `admonition, extra, sane_lists, smarty`)

     Comma-separated list of enabled Markdown extensions.
 See this